guotata1996/Doom-GA3C-Training/README.md

 On my PC (i7 3770 CPU + NVidia GTX 1070), it takes 20 hrs to train 300k mini-batches

 ## Current Result
-After training 350k mini-batches on cig_custum map(a very simple map customized by myself), here's the test result:
+After training 350k mini-batches on cig_custum map(a very simple map customized by myself) with 8 AI enemies, the test result is:
->Frag: 9.8
+>Frag: 9.8 per 2000 steps

 >kill/death: 1.15